-Waiting can be really hard to do, whether we are anticipating something pleasant, biding time until something we dread happens, or trying to avoid acting on an impulse that we will later regret.
+Waiting can be really hard to do, whether you are anticipating something pleasant, biding time until something you dread happens, or trying to avoid acting on an impulse that you will later regret.

 The Fifteen Minute Rule